A Summary of the Sports Medicine Fellowship Curriculum

 The team physician exposure directly places the fellow in the role of a team physician.
 Each fellow will be assigned a high school where (s)he will function as the principal team physician.
 In addition, the fellow will be assigned to a UVA athletic team to function as the assistant team physician.
 These exposures will allow the fellow to participate in pre-participation examinations, acute injury management, event coverage and return to play decision making all the while developing longitudinal relationships with the athletes and involved staff.
 The return-to-play decision making process will provide valuable experience to the fellow in the unique interactions that occur between athletes, coaches, athletic trainers and parents.

-The didactic and faculty development curriculum serves a joint purpose of providing the fellow with a broader knowledge base of primary care sports medicine as well as preparing the fellow to function as a future clinician-educator in an academic setting.
+The didactic curriculum serves a joint purpose of providing the fellow with a broader knowledge base of primary care sports medicine as well as preparing the fellow to function as a future clinician-educator in an academic setting.
 The didactic curriculum will be taught according to the favored learning style of the fellow- either as a formal block of instruction or more informally with lectures according to patient injury presentation.

 The operative orthopedic experience is designed to give the fellow direct exposure as a first assistant in the operating room.
 This experience is supplemented by two weekly half-day clinics with an orthopedic surgeon to assist the fellow in acquiring superior orthopedic skills, increase knowledge of pertinent clinical anatomy, improve skill in the use and interpretation of diagnostic imaging, and learn indications for surgical interventions.
 This rotation allows the resident to build a team-oriented relationship with our fantastic and welcoming orthopedic surgeons.